xevisalle/zpie/README.md

 ```

 ## Compile
-By default, a benchmarking application is compiled as follows:
+By default, a benchmarking application is compiled and executed as follows:

 ```
 git clone https://github.com/xevisalle/zpie
 cd zpie
 make
+./zpie
 ```

+The last command will prompt you with a set of available options to benchmark all the features of ZPiE.
 Otherwise, you can compile your program as follows (which must be placed into `/main`):

 ```
 make MAIN=example